-The following guest post is courtesy of Stephen Pearson, CEO of Sports Media Gaming Ltd (SMG).
+The following article was written by Stephen Pearson, CEO of Sports Media Gaming Ltd (SMG).
 SMG is a leading international sports marketing agency and has been at the forefront of brokering recent blockchain sports sponsorships.
 Stephen has held Board roles at UEFA Champions League and English Premier League.

 Sports sponsorship is fast becoming the staple marketing platform for the Blockchain sector and producing some immediately quantifiable results.